People with sex and gun convictions are required to register with police. CPD can’t keep up.

 But some victim advocates argue that increasing the number of police working on registries is a distraction from more important work.

-Madeleine Behr, the policy manager at the Chicago Alliance Against Sexual Exploitation which provides free legal services for victims of sexualized violence, said CAASE clients sometimes call detectives assigned to their cases and detectives tell them they can’t meet because they are busy doing compliance checks.
+Madeleine Behr, the policy manager at the Chicago Alliance Against Sexual Exploitation, which provides free legal services for victims of sexualized violence, said clients sometimes call detectives assigned to their cases and detectives tell them they can’t meet because they are busy doing compliance checks.

-She said those detectives are busy re-arresting people for technical violations, such as failing to update an address, instead of interviewing victims who need immediate help.
-“The more we spend on maintaining this system, we’re not helping survivors, we’re not helping folks in real time,” Behr said.
+She said those detectives are busy rearresting people for technical violations, such as failing to update an address, instead of interviewing victims who need immediate help.

 Reynolds said the Chicago 400 Alliance is working with state legislators to propose a bill that would shrink registries and ease the backlog by cutting the amount of time people spend on the murder and violence against youth registry and eliminating a requirement that unhoused people register weekly.

-“If we think that the police have an important role to play, it should be investigating crime or responding to 911 calls or helping people in need.
-But instead, I’m seeing the police get bogged down by literally thousands of people coming back to re-register at police stations, when all they’re doing is filling out a form of information,” Reynolds said.
+“If we think that the police have an important role to play, it should be investigating crime or responding to 911 calls or helping people in need,” Reynolds said.

-Several men in the line complained that if filling out those forms was really in the public’s interest, the city would make it easier for them to actually complete the task.
-And if safety was the goal — they wouldn’t have them standing outside, exposed.
+Several men in the line complained that if filling out those forms were really in the public’s interest, the city would make it easier for them to actually complete the task.
+And if safety were the goal — they wouldn’t have them standing outside, exposed.

 Still, he knew he had to stay in line and register.
 He said it was his third attempt; other times, the door was locked or the offices were over capacity.
 He said police had already issued a warrant for him.